 Attendance: Being on time and regular class attendance are some aspects expected, as well as a respectable presence.
 Class attendance is one aspect that could help or harm the final grade of a student whose final average is on the borderline between two grades.
-A student who has three or less absences may replace the lowest test grade from the first three exams by the highest of the five(including final) An incomplete test is not replaceable.
-Four or more absences are considered excessive.
+A student who has three or less absences may replace the lowest test grade of the first two tests by the highest of the three tests and final.
+An incomplete test is not replaceable, two or more absences are considered excessive.